IQSS/IQSS.emacs/README.md

     (switch-to-buffer "*scratch*")
   (erase-buffer)
   (add-to-list 'fancy-startup-text
+               '(:face
+                 (variable-pitch default)
-               '("Your emacs has been configured for maximum productivity.
+                 "Your emacs has been configured for maximum productivity.
 For best results please restart emacs now.
 More information about this emacs configuration be found at http://github.com/izahn/dotemacs.
 If you have any problems